The ENTRACE Stack

 The stack draws on three external traditions plus the corpus's specific synthesis.

-The corpus's specific synthesis is the seven-constraint composed gestalt.
-No methodology surveyed prescribes this specific composition (Doc 414 §4).
+The corpus's specific synthesis is the seven-constraint composed gestalt, the boundary–lattice–boundary layout, and the empirical cross-validation supporting the constraint wording.
+No methodology surveyed prescribes this specific composition or this specific layout (Doc 414 §4).

 B.3.
 The seven constraints (with narrowed framing)